beejjorgensen/bgpython/src/bgpython_chapter_05_vars.md

    ([flx[Solution|ex_quadratic2.py]].)

+7. Make up two more exercises and code them up.

 And don't worry--we'll get away from the math examples soon enough.
 It's just, for now, that's about all we know.
 More soon!